ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Basic Objects {#objects}

 * Preconnection: A Preconnection object is a representation of a potential connection.
-It has state that describes parameters of a Connection that might exist in the future: the Local Endpoint from which that Connection will be established, the Remote Endpoint ({{preestablishment}}) to which it will connect, and Selection Properties, that influence the choice of transport that a Connection will use.
+It has state that describes parameters of a Connection that might exist in the future: the Local Endpoint from which that Connection will be established, the Remote Endpoint ({{preestablishment}}) to which it will connect, and Selection Properties ({{preestablishment}}) that influence the paths and protocols a Connection will use.
 A Preconnection can be fully specified and represent a single possible Connection, or it can be partially specified such that it represents a family of possible Connections.
 The Local Endpoint ({{preestablishment}}) MUST be specified if the Preconnection is used to Listen for incoming connections.
 The Local Endpoint is OPTIONAL if it is used to Initiate connections.
 The Remote Endpoint MUST be specified in the Preconnection is used to Initiate connections.
 The Remote Endpoint is OPTIONAL if it is used to Listen for incoming connections.
 The Local Endpoint and the Remote Endpoint MUST both be specified if a peer-to-peer Rendezvous is to occur based on the Preconnection.
+  * Transport Properties: Transport Properties can be specified as part of a Preconnection to allow the application to configure the Transport System and express their requirements, prohibitions, and preferences.
+There are three kinds of Transport Properties: Selection Properties ({{preestablishment}}), Connection Properties ({{preestablishment}}), and Message Properties ({{datatransfer}}).
+Message Properties can also be specified during data transfer to affect specific Messages.

 * Connection: A Connection object represents an active transport protocol instance that can send and/or receive Messages between local and remote systems.
 It holds state pertaining to the underlying transport protocol instance and any ongoing data transfer.
 This represents, for example, an active connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.

 * Listener: A Listener object accepts incoming transport protocol connections from remote systems and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming connections it will accept.

-* Transport Properties: Transport Properties allow the application to configure the Transport System and express their requirements, prohibitions, and preferences.
-There are three kinds of Transport Properties:
-  *  Selection Properties are used influence connection establishment.
-  *  Connection Properties are used to configure the protocol instance and control per-connection behavior of the Transport System.
-  *  Message Properties are used to configure per-message control per-connection behavior of the Transport System.

-  Connection and Message Properties can also be specified prior to establishment.
-If done so, they are used as a default and MAY be used as an input to path selection and protocol selection.
-  Some Transport Properties only apply to a single protocol (transport protocol, IP, or security protocol).
-The presence of such Transport Properties does not require that a specific protocol will be used when a Connection is established, but that if this protocol is employed, a particular set of options is to be used.

 ### Pre-Establishment {#preestablishment}